Charles-Rocke/Rocke-Gym-App/readme.md

 - **Default Lift Regiment:** Set your default lift regiment to push, pull, legs for structured workouts.
 - **Customized Growth Areas:** Specify the areas you want to grow and strengthen for personalized workouts.
 - **Automatic Workout Generation:** Get workouts automatically generated based on your muscle preferences.
-- **Form Guidance:** Access videos for each exercise to ensure you maintain correct form.
+- **Form Guidance:** Instantly Access videos for each exercise to ensure you maintain correct form.